Advocacy

 Pressure, tugging, and the difference between sensation and pain.
-What you might feel, what you should not have to tolerate, and what to say if something feels wrong.
+What you might feel during a C-section, and what to say if something feels wrong.

 This is the question I hear most often before a cesarean delivery.
 The honest answer is that many moms do feel something during surgery, but what they usually feel is pressure, movement, or firm tugging, not sharp pain.

-That distinction matters because people often hear, "You'll feel some pulling," and imagine anything is normal.
+That distinction matters because moms often hear, "You'll feel some pulling," and imagine anything is normal.
 It is not.
 Sensation is expected.
 Untreated pain is not.

 Usually the real question underneath is: